Established 1987, 34 years of excellent service and still growing

 Building a beautiful environment

-The question is not: do I want a backyard oasis?
+When the question is: "Do I want a backyard oasis?",

-The question is actually: "do I want to do it myself or hire a contractor"
+But when the question is: "Do I want to do it myself or hire a contractor?",

-If we want to do it ourselves, then we should know roughly, what is involved so you can have an idea what you're in store for.
+If you want to do it yourself then you should know, roughly, what is involved so you can have an idea of what you're in store for.

 Step #1: Hardscape paver installations add beauty, style, and function to any outdoor space while boosting curb appeal and property value.
 The first step to installing them involves sizing up the site, measuring it, and calculating how many pavers you will need.
 Determine the total area of your project in square feet, then determine how many pavers will be needed to fill that area.
 Always purchase 10% more pavers than you think you'll need to account for breakage, pavers that need to be cut, and replacement pavers for future repairs.